 Stress Awareness Day happens on the first Wednesday in November.
 That’s November 6th in 2019.
 It’s an important day to talk about stress and how it can affect our lives.
 Luckily, we have cats!

 Any cat owner will tell you that the act of petting a cat can bring about a feeling of calmness and well-being.
 But is there any science behind the idea that cats can lower your stress levels?

-In anticipation of Stress Awareness Day on November 7th, let’s dig into the facts about how cats lower your stress and help you relax.
+In anticipation of Stress Awareness Day, let’s dig into the facts about how cats lower your stress and help you relax.

 Do Cats Lower Your Stress Levels?

-You might sound a little like a “crazy cat person” if you go around telling all your friends that adopting a feline will help lower their stress levels, but there’s legitimate studies that back up the claim.
+You might sound a little like a “crazy cat person” if you go around telling all your friends that adopting a feline will help lower their stress levels, but there are legitimate studies that back up the claim.

 Okay, you’ve probably never actually ever read the Journal of Vascular and Interventional Neurology, but a study published in the journal says that living with a cat genuinely lowers your chances of suffering a heart attack or a stroke.
 The report states:

 “A decreased risk for death due to … all cardiovascular diseases (including stroke) was observed among persons with cats.”

 The report goes on to conclude:

 “Acquisition of cats as domestic pets may represent a novel strategy for reducing the risk of cardiovascular diseases in high-risk individuals.”